Euler class groups and motivic stable cohomotopy: Introduction

 We begin by recalling some notation.
 Write $S^1$ for the simplicial circle and $S^i$ for the simplicial $i$-sphere, i.e., the $i$-fold smash product of $S^1$ with itself.
 More generally, set $S^{i+j,j} := S^i \sma \gm{\sma j}$.
 If $\mathscr{Y}$ is any pointed space, then we write $\Sigma^i \mathscr{Y}$ for the smash product $S^i \sma \mathscr{Y}$ and $\Omega^i \mathscr{Y}$ for the derived $i$-fold loop space i.e., $\hom_{\bullet}(S^i,\mathscr{Y}^f)$, where $(-)^f$ is a functorial fibrant replacement functor.
 Looping and suspension are adjoint, and the unit map of the loop-suspension adjunction yields a functorial morphism $\mathscr{Y} \to \Omega^i \Sigma^i \mathscr{Y}$ for any integer $i$.

 A pointed space $(\mathscr{X},x)$ will be called simplicially $m$-connected if its stalks are all $m$-connected simplicial sets.
-Similarly, we will say that $\mathscr{X}$ is $\aone$-$m$-connected, if $\Laone \mathscr{X}$ is simplicially-$m$-connected.
-Finally, we freely use the homotopy theoretic formulation of sheaf cohomology; we refer the reader to \cite[Part III]{JardineLHT} for more details.
+Similarly, we will say that $\mathscr{X}$ is $\aone$-$m$-connected, if $\Laone \mathscr{X}$ is simplicially $m$-connected.
+We freely use K. Brown's homotopy-theoretic formulation of sheaf cohomology; we refer the reader to \cite[Part III]{JardineLHT} for more details.
+For example, if $\bpi$ is a Nisnevich sheaf of abelian groups on $\Sm_k$ there are Eilenberg--Mac Lane objects $K(\bpi,n)$ \cite[p.
+212]{JardineLHT} such that $[X,K(\bpi,n)]_s \cong H^n_{\Nis}(X,\bpi)$ \cite[Theorem 8.25]{JardineLHT}.
+Unless we mention otherwise, sheaf cohomology will always be taken with respect to the Nisnevich topology.

-\subsection{Acknowledgments}
+\subsubsection{Acknowledgments}

 The authors would like to thank Satya Mandal for helpful conversations and correspondence and Chuck Weibel and Pavaman Murthy for helpful correspondence.
+We also would like to thank Yong Yang for helpful conversations.
 Moreover, we thank the participants of the AIM workshop on ``Projective modules and $\aone$-homotopy theory" for providing a very stimulating environment.
 Theorem~\ref{thmintro:cohomotopy} answers Question 2 from \url{http://aimath.org/pastworkshops/projectiveA1problems.pdf}, which was one of the main motivating questions at the workshop.
+Finally, we thank the referees of previous versions of this paper for numerous suggestions to improve correctness and clarity of the presentation.